charlesreid1/wordswordswords/content/pages/splash.md

 ## What does it do?

-Words Words Words is a repository containing scripts for marking up HTML text with colored tags indicating the root languages of words.
+Words Words Words is a project using Python to color-code words in text according to their etymological roots, and render the result as HTML.

+The output of the scripts is available in the book list on the right.
+The repository contains the scripts used to mark up the text, look words up in the Online Etymology Dictionary and parse the results to tag words with their root language, and create the final HTML.

 The tool is entirely implemented in Python.

+## What books are available?

+All of the books that have been tagged are listed on the right.
+More books are on the way...

 ## How does it work?